VxMxPx/avrelia.com/content/posts/skype-in-cli.md

 Finch - A Pimpin' Penguin console frontend to libpurple.
 Instant Messaging client, which runs in a terminal.

-**Please note, Skype must be running in the background in order for Finch to work.**
+**Please note:** Unfortunately Skype must be running in the background in order for Finch to work.

 ![Skype in CLI](/media/skype-in-cli.png)